A fast stochastic interacting particle-field method for 3D parabolic parabolic Chemotaxis systems: numerical algorithms and error analysis: Introduction

 \section{Introduction}

-The Keller-Segel (KS) system \cite{KS} describes chemotaxis-driven aggregation processes, particularly modeling the dynamics of the slime mold amoeba Dictyostelium discoideum in response to the gradients of the chemoattractant.
+The Keller-Segel (KS) system \cite{KS} describes chemotaxis-\\driven aggregation processes, particularly modeling the dynamics of the slime mold amoeba Dictyostelium discoideum in response to the gradients of the chemoattractant.
 Here, we study the parabolic-parabolic KS system on a bounded spatial domain $\Omega \subset \mathbb{R}^d$: